bohrium/chess/README.markdown

 want to tune heuristic... get Matthew S to look at TestEvalRuy and TestEvalSicilian (and make a middlegame and endgame testeval too)?

+somehow, move ordering seems to affect opening used... this is bad (unless there are ties in evaluation?)!